 Fighting for Equality

-During his time in office Congressman Peters had advocated for and against multiple bills to help protect the health and safety of women and of those in the LGBT community.
-As a member of the House Energy & Commerce Committee, he was on the frontline fighting against the American Health Care Act (AHCA), which would repeal Obamacare and defund Planned Parenthood.
+Protecting the health and safety of women and the LGBT community ensure their right to quality, affordable care--just like every other American.
+As a member of the House Energy & Commerce Committee, I was on the frontline fighting against the American Health Care Act (AHCA), which would repeal Obamacare and defund Planned Parenthood.

 The Repeal Existing Policies that Encourage and Allow Legal HIV Discrimination Act of 2017, which would review federal and state laws that impose criminal liability on individuals with HIV, to ensure institutions and services do not discriminate against those that are HIV positive.